HostByBelle/ip-db-test-data/README.md

    - Any overlapping CIDRs are simply discarded with a message as of this moment.
    - If a subnet has identical information to it's supernet, it's removed from the dataset.
 7. The final dataset after processing is written to the JSON file before then being uploaded to the release.

+Unfortunately, this final step is proving to be quite slow due to it's time complexity which reduces the data size we can easily build.
+If you have ideas on how to optimize this, please share!